cabforum/forum/SMCWG-charter.md

 In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by at least one Certificate Consumer that produces a mail user agent or email service provider that processes S/MIME certificates.

-A **Certificate Consumer** eligible for voting membership in The SMCWG must produce and maintain a mail user agent (web-based or application based) or an email service provider that processes S/MIME certificates.
+A **Certificate Consumer** eligible for voting membership in the SMCWG must produce and maintain a mail user agent (web-based or application based) or an email service provider that processes S/MIME certificates.

 The SMCWG shall include Interested Parties, Associate Members, and Probationary Members, as defined in the Bylaws.